nasa-nccs-hpda/ethiopia-lcluc-tensorflow/projects/land_cover/docs/README.md

 Project Location: /att/gpfsfs/atrepo01/ILAB/projects/Ethiopia
 Data Location: /att/nobackup/walemu/NASA_NPP/CRPld_Map_Pred_and_Forec/EVHR/Gonji_Subset/5-toas
-Data Location Local: /Users/jacaraba/Desktop/development/ilab/ethiopia-lcluc/adapt-data
+Data Location (Formal regions): /att/nobackup/mwooten3/Ethiopia_Woubet/VHR/M1BS/*-toa.tif Data Location Local: /Users/jacaraba/Desktop/development/ilab/ethiopia-lcluc/adapt-data

+## Files to Use

+Training Images:
+we are going to use the 6 class image

 ## Training Data

+0=crop
+1=shrub
+2=forest
+3=bare
+4=settlement
+5=grass

+we are going to use the 6 class image the 5 class we use part of it for validation we are going to use data from 2014, 2015, and 2016

 - Non-continuous
   - Gonji_Kolela_All_2_SymDiff_SortLat_01_prj_selectS_ras: non-continuous labels, 1-7 classes of fields.